 The tools of microeconomics are applied to understand the theoretical and empirical topics in urban and regional economics.
 The course begins with a discussion about the different definitions of regions, followed by topics on location theory of firms, labor markets, and household migration decisions.
 The second part of the course focuses on the urban sector of the economy exploring urban growth, land-use patterns, and externalities associated with urban areas.
 The final section of the course includes a discussion on regional economic policies and its implications on economic growth.

-This course is an analysis of changing roles of women, using theoretical and empirical tools of economics.
+This course is an analysis of gender and race inequality, using the theoretical and empirical tools of economics.
 Topics include work and family issues, the labor market, occupational segregation, and discrimination.
-Although the primary focus is on women in the U.S., this course devotes a substantial amount of time to issues related to women from other countries.
-The students gain an understanding of what the economy and economic policy can do, how they can affect men and women differently, and how economic policy can lead to greater gender (in)equality.
+The students gain an understanding of what the market economy can and cannot do, its differing gender and racial impact, and how economic policy can lead to greater equality.

 In this course, students learn tools for analyzing critical issues in global development.
 Students work with data from low-income countries to examine the economic strategies of households and the policy choices of governments.
 Examples range from using household-level data from Mexico to identify the effect of central government policies on poverty and inequality to examining how market failures and unremunerated household labor lead to underinvestment in the education of girls and women..
 The course draws heavily from the book Poor Economics for rich narratives about the lives of the poor and for recent insights from behavioral economics that can inform development policy.